Christmas is coming! Here are the companies who are looking to take on extra temp staff to help with the busy festive period.

 Or maybe you’re after more hours in the run-up to Christmas to help pay for extra costs at this time of year.

-Well, thanks to the high street getting busier, there are loads of companies looking to take on staff.
+Well, thanks to the high street getting busier towards the holidays, there are loads of companies looking to take on staff.

 So, if you’re looking for a bit of work, here’s where you can apply: